 Our operations have consumed substantial amounts of cash since inception, and we expect to continue to incur substantial losses and negative cash flow from operations for the foreseeable future.
 We believe that our growth will depend, in part, on our ability to fund our commercialization efforts and our efforts to develop new products, including any improvements to the SMRT Cell 8M and Sequel II System.
 Our existing resources may not allow us to conduct all of these activities that we believe would be beneficial for our future growth.
-As a result, due to our continued losses and operating cash needs as well as significant legal expenses we have incurred in connection with the merger with Illumina, we believe the Continuation Advances and the Reverse Termination Fee, which are both repayable in certain circumstances, are necessary to fund our projected operating requirements for at least twelve months from the date of filing of this Quarterly Report.
 We may need to raise additional funds through public or private debt or equity financing or alternative financing arrangements, which may include collaborations or licensing arrangements.
 If we are unable to raise funds on favorable terms, or at all, we may have to reduce our cash burn rate and may not be able to support our commercialization efforts and launching of new products, operations or to increase or maintain the level of our research and development activities.